yusuketomoto/homebrew-gnuradio/README.md

 ## Installation

-These steps have been tested on Lion 10.7.4 with Xcode 4.3.2 and Mountain Lion 10.8 with Xcode 4.4.1.
+These steps have been tested on Lion 10.8.5 with Xcode 5.0.2.

 - Add this line to your profile (ie `~/.bash_profile` or `~/.zshenv`) and reload your shell (`exec $SHELL`)